tlsfuzzer/tlsfuzzer/USAGE.md

  * splits happening on line end - that leaks the line lengths to a passive observer
+ * splits happening on HTTP headers end - that leaks the size of headers to a passive observer
  * 1/n-1 split in TLS 1.1 or later or in stream ciphers - it's unnecessary and wastes bandwidth